liddellj/lawgr/README.md

 ## Usage
 ### Configuration
-The default configuration includes logging to a target called `local`, which renders messages in the local console.
+Lawgr has the concept of logging _targets_.
+A target being a function which will be called when any of the logging functions are called.
+The default configuration includes a target called `local`, which renders messages in the local console.

-You can additionally log to a remote endpoint by reconfiguring the `targets` property as follows:
+A remote target is also available for sending log messages to a remote endpoint.
+To make use of it you can reconfigure the `targets` property as follows:

 ```javascript
 log.config.targets = [ log.defaults.targets.local, log.defaults.targets.remote ];